kapitainsky/handbreak-RaspberryPi/README.md

 ```
 note that `x265_3.5` folder can be different as x265 software is active project and its version can change.
 Modify it accordingly.

-and change following section - at the end of the file:
+change the following section - at the end of the file:

 ```
 #if X265_ARCH_ARM == 0